richardsondev/azure-bicep-udl/README.md

 ## Contributing

 **Contributions are welcome!** If you find any issues or have improvements, please feel free to open a pull request or submit an issue.

+1. When modifying syntax parsing, validate your changes using the test file at `./testfiles/sample.bicep` and add any new syntax there as appropriate.
+1. Ensure that all versions of the UDL XML files remain synced (except for the UserLang Name and styling differences).

 ## License